amitsaha/python-monitoring-talk/opensource-com-article/article.md

 I have also been trying to do some _Stage 3_ readings which I will share at the end.

 Let's get started!

+## Software Pre-requisites

+I discuss a number of demos in the article, all of which can be found at [this repo](https://github.com/amitsaha/python-monitoring-talk).
+You will need `docker` and `docker-compose` to be installed to follow these along.

 ## Why should I monitor?